 Three years must be spent in academic work on campus and a fourth year of internship in an approved hospital.
-Those who successfully complete the year of internship will be granted 45 credits toward a degree from Seattle University and are eligible for certification by the Registry of Medical Technologists.
-The 45 credits for internship will be granted only to those who have spent at least one full year on campus prior to interning.
+Those who sucessfully complete the year of internship will be granted only 45 credits toward a degree from Seattle University and are eligible for certification by the Registry of Medical Technologists.
+The 45 credits for internship will be granted to those who have spent at least one full year on campus prior to interning.
 Such credits are not granted to students who have interned from some other school and come to Seattle University to complete their degree.

-Current requirements stipulated by the regional hospitals in the area of medical technology strongly recommend the completion of the bachelor's degree before beginning the internship program.
-It is strongly recommended that the student in medical technology complete the Bachelor of Arts in Biology or Bachelor of Science in Biology in order to meet the expectations of the local clinical schools.
+Current requirements for medical technology stipulated by hospitals in the area strongly recommend the completion of the bachelor's degree before beginning the internship program.
+It is recommended that the student in medical technology complete the Bachelor of Arts in Biology or Bachelor of Science in Biology or Chemistry in order to meet the expectations of the local clinical schools.
+The Bachelor of Science in Physics is recommended for the nuclear option.
 This would mean that the clinical internship would be taken as a fifth year prior to the examination for certification.